 Pipeline

 We are focused on the discovery and development of potentially best-in-class or first-in-class precision oncology therapies.
-To achieve this, we are focused on addressing issues such as tolerability and combinability, resistance, and disease escape through brain metastases.
+To achieve this, we aim to address issues such as tolerability and combinability, resistance, and disease escape through brain metastases.
+We are currently advancing two parallel lead product candidates, ELVN-001 and ELVN-002.

 BCR-ABL Program: ELVN-001

-Our most advanced candidate, ELVN-001, is a potent, highly selective, small molecule kinase inhibitor designed to specifically target the BCR-ABL gene fusion, the oncogenic driver for patients with CML.
+ELVN-001, is a potent, highly selective, small molecule kinase inhibitor designed to specifically target the BCR-ABL gene fusion, the oncogenic driver for patients with chronic myeloid leukemia (CML).

-Although the approval of BCR-ABL TKIs has improved the life expectancy of patients with CML significantly, tolerability, safety, resistance, and patient convenience concerns have become more prominent as patients can now expect to live on therapy for decades.
-These issues can result in the loss of molecular response and disease progression for many patients and drive approximately 20% patients to switch therapy within the first year and approximately 40% to switch in the first 5 years.
+Although the approval of BCR-ABL tyrosine kinase inhibitors (TKIs) has improved the life expectancy of patients with CML significantly, tolerability, safety, resistance and patient convenience concerns have become more prominent as patients can now expect to live on therapy for decades.
+These issues can result in the loss of molecular response and disease progression for many patients and drive approximately 20% of patients to switch therapy within the first year of therapy and approximately 40% to switch in the first five years of therapy.

-Our preclinical studies showed that ELVN-001 did not meaningfully interfere with the activity of particular kinases known to limit efficacy and tolerability of approved TKIs that suffer from a number of dose-limiting toxicities.
-Additionally, given ELVN-001's mechanism of action, it potentially represents a complementary option to allosteric BCR-ABL inhibitors, which may play an increasingly important role in the standard of care.
+As a highly selective active site inhibitor, ELVN-001 has a unique mechanism of action, and therefore potentially represents a complementary option to allosteric BCR-ABL inhibitors, which may play an increasingly important role in the standard of care.

-ELVN-001 was also designed to have activity against the T315I mutation, the most common BCR-ABL mutation, which confers resistance to nearly all approved TKIs.
+ELVN-001 was also designed to have activity against the T315I mutation, the most common BCR-ABL mutation, which confers resistance to nearly all approved TKIs as well as activity against mutations known to confer resistance to allosteric BCR-ABL inhibitors.
 Importantly, ELVN-001 was designed to be a more attractive option for patients with comorbidities, on concomitant medications or desiring more freedom from stringent administration requirements.

 ELVN-001 is currently being evaluated in a Phase 1 clinical trial in adults with CML.
 To learn more, please visit www.clinicaltrials.gov (NCT05304377).